Lion's Mane Mushroom Lookalikes: Picking the Right Mushroom

 Coral tooth mushroom is in the same family as lion’s mane.
 It can be distinguished by its similar appearance to branching coral.

-Hericium coralloides has the following features:
+Hericium coralloides wild mushrooms have the following features:

 • Grows on hardwood species such as oak, silver maple, and sugar maple trees